scottharwell/cloud-ee/README.md

 # Ansible Cloud Content Execution Environment

 This is an Ansible execution environment that contains collections to automate cloud infrastructure and supporting collections to help incubate cloud content.
-It is automatically published to [quay.io](https://quay.io/repository/scottharwell/cloud-ee) when new versions are published.
+It is automatically published to [quay.io](https://quay.io/repository/scottharwell/cloud-ee) when new versions of this definition are created.

-## Requirements
+## Dependencies

-The following are requirements for the build host/system if you intend to build this EE locally.
+The following are Dependencies for the build host/system if you intend to build this EE locally.
 These **are not** requirements for the collections or dependencies published inside of the container/ee.

 * ansible-builder>=3.0.0